Achieving Approximate Symmetry Is Exponentially Easier than Exact Symmetry: Main Results

 A canonical example is \(\mathcal{X}=\mathbb{R}^d\) with \(\mathcal{F}\) the set of linear functions on \(\mathbb{R}^d\).
 In this case, \(\widetilde{\Sym}^{\otimes k}(\mathcal{F})\) is exactly the space of polynomials in \(x\) of total degree at most \(k\).
 Another example arises in kernel methods: starting from a base kernel (and its feature map), one may form polynomial feature expansions, which correspond to tensor powers of the base feature space and yield increased expressivity.

 In this paper, symmetric tensor powers serve as a tool for proving lower bounds on the averaging complexity of enforcing exact symmetry.
-Our goal is to exhibit relatively low degrees \(k\) (i.e., low-order polynomial features) for which the required averaging complexity is linear in \(|G|\).
+Our goal is to show that there exists a relatively small degree $k$ (i.e., low-order polynomial features) for which the required averaging complexity scales linearly in $|G|$.